-Swapping proposals between neighboring replicas, in principle, gives better mixing but introduces computational cost because each chain needs to wait for all the replicas to complete in order to compute the neighbor swap probability.
-This computational cost can be high if the number of replicas is large.
+Swapping proposals between neighboring replicas gives better mixing but introduces computational overhead in a parallel computing environment since each replica needs to wait for all to complete sampling until their swap-interval in order to compute the neighbor swap probability by the managing process.
+This computational overhead can be higher if the number of replicas is large.
 We note that the synthetic problems considered in this paper, only required a few seconds of simulation time for Badlands, whereas, in real-world problems, each simulation of Badlands could take several minutes to hours.
-In such cases, the trade-off between the frequency of swapping and prediction accuracy would need to be evaluated.
-In this study, we observed that increasing the number of cores does not necessarily mean that the prediction accuracy will get better.
-In particular it is advantageous to use a larger number of cores for large scale problems where the Badlands model takes hours to evaluate a single proposal.
-Moreover, the replica temperature is also an important feature that can be evaluated in future works.
-Since evaluation of such parameters is computationally expensive for large scale problems, heuristics such as geometric temperature intervals can be used \cite{kone2005selection,patriksson2008temperature}.
+In such cases, the trade-off between the frequency of swapping and prediction accuracy would need to be evaluated. \item Increasing the number of cores does not necessarily mean that the prediction accuracy will get better.
+In particular, it is advantageous to use a larger number of cores for large scale problems where the Badlands model takes hours to evaluate a single proposal. \item The ARW and SRW proposal distributions have the same predictive accuracy; however, the ARW within chain proposal distribution explores the posterior better than the SRW proposal which is evident by the convergence diagnosis shown (Table \ref{tab:convergence}).